 Why Developers Should Consider eSIM API

-eSIM services have grown a lot since they first started, but they are still a far cry from what their full potential.
+eSIM APIs and services have grown a lot since they first started, but they are still a far cry from what their full potential.
 The technology of SIM cards is becoming obsolete, and now eSIM provides a digital-only opportunity for app developers to consider integrating eSIM-based connectivity with their apps to power their offerings and have a better reach to their users.

 Given that 25% of Americans and over 3 billion people globally still cannot access broadband internet, there needs to be more usage of eSIM APIs to ensure better connectivity between end-users and mobile apps.
 Programmable cellular data APIs can enable developers to bundle connectivity with their offerings especially if such connectivity can boost the sales of their products and services and/or improve their user engagement (e.g. to save on mobile bills and to stay connected while abroad or when the primary service drops).
 In this case eSIM-based mobile data can be either sold as a service or sponsored to improve other services, same like free Wi-Fi at hotels and coffee shops have been improving their traffic and business.